 Omobolaji joined Watsi on May 20th, 2013.
 Five years ago, Omobolaji became the 1502nd member to automatically support a new Watsi patient every month.
-Since then, 4,425 more people have become monthly donors!
+Since then, 4,506 more people have become monthly donors!
 Omobolaji's most recent donation traveled 8,200 miles to support Gladys, a farmer and mother-of-nine from Uganda, to fund her thyroidectomy.

 Omobolaji has funded healthcare for 97 patients in 13 countries.